lxb007981/DSP_Mod/InstantDelivery/README.md

 Basically the stations work as usual (find matching pairs, find an available vessel, decide the amount to be sent), however now the cargo is delivered instantly.
 You can think of it as equipping vessel with infinite speed.
 Note it still consumes power and warpers, and requires at least one vessel to deliver, so it won't deliver cargos unless the related research has been unlocked, and the power/warper/vessel condition is satisfied.
 The station is also constrolled by options like Min Load of Vessels, and Transport Range of Vessels.
 Just as in the unmodded game.

+Now work with planetary logistics stations and drones.
+Requires the `SpeedUpDrones` option to be set to `true`.

 - **Behavior Changed!** Requires at least one vessel at the station.
 - Supports Orbital Collectors
 - Consumes power and warpers